Analysis · Piece 4 · April 2026

 T.J.
 Parker Clemson 6 5 74.6 #28–38 Lawrence comp — power edge

 Mesidor is the Williams comp.
 He plays inside and out in Miami's front, runs the same bend-and-power move set Williams has refined over a decade, and his 13-sack 2025 season came against a schedule that included several of the better offensive lines in college football.
-The "inside/out" versatility maps directly onto what Macdonald values in his front.
+Inside/out versatility maps directly onto what Macdonald values up front.

 Height is the pure edge option.
 His 92.7 PFF pass rush grade is the highest in the class outright.
-He's not the 13-sack volume producer Mesidor is, but his grade-to-production gap (high grade, moderate counting stats) suggests he's winning more than box scores show — a pattern that tends to translate better to NFL pressure rates than raw sack totals.
+His grade-to-production gap suggests he's winning more than box scores show, a pattern that tends to translate more to NFL pressure rates than raw sack totals.

 Parker is the Lawrence comp.
 Power-based edge rusher who wins with leverage and hands rather than burst.
-Lower PFF grade than the top three, but a first-round projection on athleticism and the "next man up" Lawrence archetype.
+Lower PFF grade than the top three, but a first-round projection on athleticism.

 Tier 2 — Around Pick #64